Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey

 \subsubsection{Asynchronous FL topologies}

 \citet{stripelis2021semi} identified the issue that in heterogeneous environments, classic FL approaches exhibited poor performance.
 Synchronous FL protocols were communication efficient but had slow learning convergence, while asynchronous FL protocols had faster convergence but higher communication costs.
 For synchronous FL, the original FedAvg algorithm serves as a great example: after each participant device trains for a fixed number of epochs, the system will wait until all the devices complete their training and then compute the community models.
-This communication protocol is communication efficient since the number of communication rounds is fixed.
-However, this does not consider the case for fast and slow workers and the fast devices will have long idle time to wait for the slow devices.
+The approach is in no way efficient, but it limits communication to a fixed amount because all devices will have the same number of communication rounds.
+In particular, in the case of fast and slow workers, the fast devices will have a long idle time to wait for the slow devices.
 For asynchronous FL, FedAsync \cite{xie2019asynchronous} provides a thorough analysis of the subject. asynchronous FL is the complete opposite of synchronous FL.
-As the previous protocol minimizes communication cost, asynchronous protocols seek to utilize all participant device to their fullest capability, which means once a device finish assigned training, it can request a community update and continue training.
+As the previous protocol minimizes communication costs, asynchronous protocols seek to utilize all participant devices to their fullest capability, which means once a device finishes assigned training, it can request a community update and continue training.
 However, this approach significantly increases network communication costs for fast devices.
 Semi-synchronous \cite{stripelis2021semi} FL seeks to combine the benefits of both protocols by setting up a synchronization point for all devices.
 Allowing the fast devices to complete more rounds of training and prevent excessive communication along the way.